liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. you can’t tell one defendant from another?
 1. what is your kiss count
 1. I don't like the way you looking at me right now
-1. the legislation will be enforced in six month
 1. what are you gona do to make things right
 1. I can’t be like it was before
 1. it was good knowing you
 1. I literally don’t even know what to say to you
-1. I’m in possessing of some information
 1. 降薪
-1. the time is up
 1. are you out of your mind
 1. poorly educated person
 1. the emperor had secret life about which his people knew nothing